bbauska/Coursera-Bootstrap/README.md

-Once we complete configuring the SASS task, if you really wish to execute the SASS task, then down below you would configure the SASS task by saying \"grunt.registerTask\", and then I will call this task CSS, and then I will, in scribe brackets, say \"SASS.\"
+Once we complete configuring the SASS task, if you really wish to execute the SASS task, then down below you would configure the SASS task by saying "grunt.registerTask", and then I will call this task CSS, and then I will, in scribe brackets, say "SASS."

-Now, to understand the syntax here, this as you can see it says
-\"grunt.registerTask\" and this task\'s name is CSS.
+Now, to understand the syntax here, this as you can see it says "grunt.registerTask" and this task\'s name is CSS.

 And what does this task involve?
 This task involves executing the SASS task which has already been configured here.